vEnhance/1802/src/grad.typ

 Although its definition is actually quite easy to compute, I want to give a proper explanation for where it comes from.

-Throughout this section, remember two important ideas:
+Throughout this chapter, remember two important ideas:

 - The goal of the derivative is to approximate a function by a linear one.
 - Everything you used slopes for before, you should use normal vectors instead.